Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: Critically Statically Hoverable Platforms

 \section{Critically Statically Hoverable Platforms}

 In what follows, we refer to Critically Statically Hoverable (CSH) platforms as any platform that can statically hover, while achieving one of the actuation properties UDT to OD as long as it can actuate its propellers, while it cannot statically hover with its propellers fixed.
-While this condition can occur with $N\geq 4$, it can easily be avoided.
+While this condition can occur with $N\geq 4$, it can easily be avoided (for example, the classical quadrotor has $N=4$ and can hover without any propeller tilting).
 On the other hand, any MRAV with $N \leq 3$, and as demonstrated in proposition \ref{prop:hover_n_3}, cannot hover unless its propellers are actuated.
 As such, and following the previous propositions, we can state the following Lemma:

 \begin{lem} Any multirotor aerial vehicle, with $N \leq 3$ that can achieve static hovering is a Critically Statically Hoverable platform. \end{lem}

 In what follows we will analyze some example CSH platforms with $N \leq 3$, to demonstrate how such platforms can achieve actuation properties UDT to OD; note that in the following examples we will focus on the minimal configuration that can achieve each corresponding actuation property.